theseus-os/theseus-os.github.io/posts/2021-08-02-June-July-2021-Update.md

 ### Redesigned Serial Port Driver
-With redesigned I/O traits, we can proceed to our second goal of improving the serial port driver.
+With redesigned I/O traits, we can proceed to our second goal: improving the serial port driver.

 On x86 machines, there are up to 4 serial ports, but commonly only one or two are available: `COM1` and `COM2`.
 The OS can interact with them using different I/O ports, e.g., writing bytes to `0x3F8` and the subsequent 7 port addresses will allow you to communicate with the `COM1` serial port.